StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/ALTER_TABLE.md

 #### Modify bucketing method

-- Modify the bucketing method to random bucketing and the number of buckets remain automatically set by StarRocks.
+- The bucketing method is modified to random bucketing and the number of buckets is still automatically set by StarRocks.

   ```SQL
   ALTER TABLE details DISTRIBUTED BY RANDOM;